Frequently asked questions: commercial rebates

 When are applications due?

-Applications must be submitted, whether online or by mail, within and mail-in applications must be postmarked within 90 days of installation, or by June 30, 2017, whichever comes first.
+Online applications must be submitted online, and mail-in applications must be postmarked within 90 days of installation, or by January 31, 2020, whichever comes first.
+Products must be installed and fully operational prior to submitting a rebate application.

 How long will it take to receive my rebate?

-energySMART strives to process rebates as quickly as possible.
-The best way to ensure timely receipt of your rebate check is to provide a completed application with all required documentation.
-You will receive your rebate check approximately six to eight weeks after you’re application has been reviewed and approved.
+Nicor Gas strives to process rebates as quickly as possible.
+The best way to ensure timely receipt of your rebate check is to provide a complete application with all required documentation.
+You will receive your rebate check approximately six to eight weeks after your application has been reviewed and approved.

 Where can I purchase a qualified product?